Luna command-line tool documentation

 Parameter files

-As well as defining variables, there are a number of other
+As well as defining variables, other command-line options control

-command-line options that control aspects of Luna's behavior, as
+aspects of Luna's behavior, as tabulated below.
+These are called

-tabulated below.
-For example, to set the search
+any analysis of an entire project.
+For example, to set the search path

 luna s.lst path=/home/joe/data/edfs/ -o out1.db < commands.txt

-Rather than having to retype such things every time, it can be
+Rather than having to retype such things on every Luna command line, it can be

 convenient to wrap them up in a parameter file, which is included